iter8-tools/docs/docs/tutorials/integrations/knative.md

 ## Overview of Iter8

 [Iter8](https://iter8.tools) is the Kubernetes release optimizer built for DevOps, MLOps, SRE and data science teams.
 [Iter8](https://iter8.tools) makes it easy to ensure that Kubernetes apps and ML models perform well and maximize business value.
-[Iter8](https://iter8.tools) introduces the notion of an [experiment](https://iter8.tools/0.11/getting-started/concepts/#iter8-experiment), which is a set of configurable tasks that are executed in a specific sequence.

-Iter8 supports the following use-cases.
+[Iter8](https://iter8.tools) supports the following use-cases.
 1. Performance testing and SLO validation of HTTP services.
 2. Performance testing and SLO validation of gRPC services.
 3. SLO validation using custom metrics from any database(s) or REST API(s).

 ### Iter8 experiment
-Iter8 introduces the notion of an experiment, which is a set of configurable tasks that are executed in a specific sequence.
+[Iter8](https://iter8.tools) introduces the notion of an [experiment](https://iter8.tools/0.11/getting-started/concepts/#iter8-experiment), which is a list of configurable tasks that are executed in a specific sequence.

 <img src="https://iter8.tools/0.11/images/iter8-intro-dark.png" alt="Iter8 experiment" width="600"/>

-Iter8 packs a number of powerful features that facilitate Kubernetes app testing and experimentation.
+[Iter8](https://iter8.tools) packs a number of powerful features that facilitate Kubernetes app testing and experimentation.
 They include the following.

 1.  **Generating load and collecting built-in metrics for HTTP and gRPC services.** Simplifies performance testing by eliminating the need to setup and use metrics databases.
 2.  **Well-defined notion of service-level objectives (SLOs).** Makes it simple to define and verify SLOs in experiments.